-- 1. Students who have a physical or sensory disability or a chronic illness are entitled to adaptations in teaching, examinations and practicals, upon a written and substantiated request.
-These changes will be geared as much as possible to a student's individual needs, but they must not affect the quality of the degree or difficulty of a course, practical or a programme.
-The facilities provided to this end may involve adapting the form or duration of examinations and/or practicals to the student's individual situation or the provision of practical aids. - 2.
-The request as said in paragraph 1 must be accompanied by a valid medical statement.
-In case of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIP, or NVO).
+- 2. The request as said in paragraph 1 must be accompanied by a valid medical statement.
+In case of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e., registered with BIG, NIP, or NVO).
 If possible, this statement should include an estimate of the extent to which the condition is impeding the student's academic progress. - 3.
 Requests for the adaptation of teaching facilities will be decided upon by the Director of Education.
-The Board of Examiners or the by the Board of Examiners mandated academic counsellor will decide on requests for adaptations to examinations.
-The student, having consulted the academic counsellor, should send a request to educationrequiations-ide@tudelft.nl. - 4.
-Adjustments to the assessment procedure, including examinations and other forms of assessment, may concern the following matters, i.e.: - the form of assessment (e.g. replacing a written examination by an oral one or vice versa, testing knowledge of the studied material by way of interim examinations, or granting an exemption from attendance); - time-related matters (such as granting more time during examinations, wider spreading of examinations across the examination period, granting exemptions from admission requirements, or extending the period within which a component must be completed); - aids permitted during examinations (such as an English-Dutch dictionary for candidates with dyslexia); - the location (taking examinations in a separate low stimulus space).

-- 5. Adjustments to the educational facilities may concern the following matters, among others: - making modified furniture available in the classrooms and examination rooms; - making special equipment available (such as magnifying or Braille equipment for blind or partially sighted students, or audio induction loops and solo equipment for students who are deaf or hearing impaired); - making special computer facilities available (such as voice recognition or speech synthesis software); - making a quiet room available.
+The Board of Examiners or the, by the Board of Examiners mandated, academic counsellor will decide on requests for adaptations to examinations.
+The student, having consulted the academic counsellor, should send a request to educationregulations-ide@tudelft.nl. - 4.
+Adjustments to the assessment procedure, including examinations and other forms of assessment, may concern the following matters, i.e.: - the form of assessment (e.g., replacing a written examination by an oral one or vice versa, testing knowledge of the studied material by way of interim examinations, or granting an exemption from attendance); - time-related matters (such as granting more time during examinations, wider spreading of examinations across the examination period, granting exemptions from admission requirements, or extending the period within which a component must be completed); - aids permitted during examinations (such as an English-Dutch dictionary for candidates with dyslexia); - the location (taking examinations in a separate low stimulus space). - 5.
+Adjustments to the educational facilities may concern the following matters, among others: - making modified furniture available in the classrooms and examination rooms; - making special equipment available (such as magnifying or Braille equipment for blind or partially sighted students, or audio induction loops and solo equipment for students who are deaf or hearing impaired); - making special computer facilities available (such as voice recognition or speech synthesis software); - making a quiet room available.